gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_3_Control_Device_with_Device_Twins_and_Direct_Methods/README.md

 ## Device Twin Bindings

-Azure IoT Central properties are implemented using device twins.
+Azure IoT Central properties are implemented on Azure IoT Hub device twins.
 Device Twin Bindings map a device twin with a device property and a handler function that implements the action.

 ### Cloud to Device Updates